ecologydata/spp_estab_microhab/README.md

 scripts/ms_figs.R: figures for manuscript (note: 'figs/' folder is set up to run this script and save figures)

 scripts/ms_tables.R: tables for manuscript

+## Package versioning

+The folder renv/ contains the packages versions used to run the above scripts.
+To use, download the entire repository and run renv::update().